kanta1977/document_analysis_project/README.md

 manual labels, and forcing every TL;DR into one box hid more than it showed.
 So we changed the question.
-Instead of asking *what type is this TL;DR*, we ask *how far is it from a plain summary*, and to make "plain summary" concrete we generate one for every post with a language model.
+Instead of asking *what type is this TL;DR*, we ask *how far is it from a plain summary*, and to make "plain summary" concrete we generate one for every post with Gemma 3 27B.
 This led us to our stance:

-> **We treat the TL;DR as a text of unknown type, and measure how far it sits
-> from a plain summary, using an AI summary of the same post as a fixed
+**We treat the TL;DR as a text of unknown type, and measure how far it sits from an AI summary (as a fixed reference point).
-> reference point.
 Then we ask how that distance differs across communities.**

-The AI summary is a **reference point**, not a gold standard.
-We describe *distance* from it without claiming it to be correct or that a distant TL;DR is "wrong".

 We look at four things, on the human TL;DR and on the AI summary alike: